Pysched/MS3-DM/README.md

 ### Style Development

-The direction I took for the styling of the site was that of a minimal design theme.
-The content show do the talking, with the aim of not having too many flashing lights and dominate colours or overtly dynamic elements confusing users as to were to go or how to get around the site.
-To that end i selected a colour palette that is light and complimentary in colour and based around a pastel style scheme.
+The direction taken when deciding on the styling theme of the site was that of minimal design.
+The content should do the talking and provide the user with an easy and enjoyable experience building on the common UI and UX patterns and not requiring a new learning experience for the user that could lead to confusion.

+To that end I selected a colour palette that is easy on the eye and complimentary in colour and based around a pastel style scheme.

 The below colour palette are the base from which I selected colours from the site.